RichardDooling/LegalPro/Chapter_2/Chapter_2.md

 and the ABA decided to get serious about regulating lawyers, because they were afraid Congress might do it instead.

-It’s usually a CRISIS that prompts change, especially Watergate and the Enron debacles, lawyers intimately involved in both scandals.
+It’s usually a *crisis* that prompts change, especially Watergate and the Enron debacles, lawyers intimately involved in both scandals.

 ### The Model Rules and Technology